Read

 Business Consultant | 𝙎𝙩𝙖𝙣𝙙𝙤𝙪𝙩, 𝙨𝙚𝙡𝙛 𝙢𝙖𝙙𝙚 𝙚𝙣𝙩𝙧𝙚𝙥𝙧𝙚𝙣𝙚𝙪𝙧 𝙖𝙣𝙙 𝙞𝙣𝙫𝙚𝙨𝙩𝙤𝙧; 𝙫𝙞𝙨𝙤𝙣𝙖𝙞𝙧𝙚 𝙬𝙞𝙩𝙝 𝙖 𝙝𝙞𝙜𝙝𝙡𝙮 𝙞𝙣𝙨𝙥𝙞𝙧𝙞𝙣𝙜 𝙗𝙪𝙨𝙞𝙣𝙚𝙨𝙨 𝙨𝙩𝙤𝙧𝙮. 𝙎𝙋𝙀𝘼𝙆𝙀𝙍 𝘼𝙉𝘿 𝙈𝙀𝙉𝙉𝙏𝙊𝙍.

-Leo is a European entrepreneur and consultant who embarked on an unexpected journey to lose ego, money and some ingrained habits.
-With 17 years of business experience, Leo is a mix of "European discipline and Mexican creativity".
-His motto in life is "the shit is the caviar," because he deeply believes that difficult experiences are the ones that truly enrich us.
+Leo is a European entrepreneur and advisor who embarked on an unexpected journey to lose his ego, money, and a few ingrained habits.
+With 17 years of business experience in Mexico, Leo is a blend of "European discipline and Mexican creativity."
+His life motto is "the shit is the caviar" because he firmly believes that tough experiences are the ones that truly enrich us.

 funfunfunfun